 Frequently Asked Questions

-What does congested skin feel like?
+What do congested pores look like?

 - The skin becomes congested when dead skin, dust, or excessive sebum clogs pores.